python-can-define-radio/sdr-course/classroom_activities/025-Beginnings.md

 Before starting:
 - Create a folder for yourself with your name (and no spaces) on the Desktop.
   - We recommend that you create a directory for each exercise number to keep things organized.
 This is especially helpful when you reach the exercises that use Embedded Python Blocks, as they generate helper files.
+- Change the TMOUT as you did in the python course.

 Go to [this page](https://wiki.gnuradio.org/index.php?title=Tutorials).